 Since their distinct skeletal structure means that their long body lies low to the ground atop short legs, it can encounter lots of stress.
 Known as ‘disproportionate dwarfism’, dachshunds can suffer from health issues due to their short legs carrying their entire body weight.

-Here are some of the health issues to look out for in dachshunds:
+Here are some dachshund health issues to look out for:

 You can help reduce the chances of your dachshund suffering from back problems by giving it plenty of exercise to promote muscle growth, and discouraging them from jumping from heights.

-- Eye problems.
 Dachshunds are also prone to eye issues, including glaucoma, cataracts, and Dry Eye (also known as KCS).
 Glaucoma is a painful disease that needs to be treated as soon as possible to prevent blindness.
-Cataracts are more likely to appear in older dogs, and can sometimes be improved with surgery.
+Cataracts are more likely to appear in older dogs and can sometimes be improved with surgery.
 Dry Eye takes the appearance of an itchy, sore infection which can be treated with a daily ointment.

-- Liver disease.
 Dachshunds are more likely than other breeds to suffer from a liver disease named PSS (portosystemic shunt).
 It is a hereditary condition, so there won’t be anything you can do to prevent it.
-However, it is easily treatable with medication and a special diet, or sometimes surgery.
+However, it is easily treatable with medication, a special diet, or surgery.